-Today, clarifying and making technical amendments to the 2013 Escrows Final Rule issued by the Bureau this past January.
+Today, we issued a proposed rule clarifying and making technical amendments to the 2013 Escrows Final Rule issued by the Bureau this past January.
 This is the first of our planned issuances to clarify and provide additional guidance about the mortgage rules we issued in January.

 The proposal has two primary purposes: